Syllabus

 Citation Rule

 You must clearly cite all sources of collaboration, no matter how minor the collaboration is.
 All citations must be in a triple-quoted string at the top of each exercise in which you collaborated.
-Each citation must clearly list the source (whether a person (listed by name and andrew id), a website, ChatGPT, etc), the date, time and duration of the collaboration, and in just a few words the nature of the collaboration.
+Each citation must clearly list the source (whether a person (listed by name and andrew id), a website, ChatGPT, etc), and in just a few words the nature of the collaboration.

 Debugging Rule

 You are allowed to help debug other students' code, and you are allowed to have other students help debug your code.
-However, all the rules above apply.
 You are allowed to make live edits with the properly-cited debugging help of a friend.
-But you cannot copy code.
-And you must obey the 5-Minute Rule if you look at their code.
-And you must properly cite any and all collaboration or help you receive (except from course faculty and staff).
+However, you cannot copy code, you must obey the 5-Minute Rule if you look at their code, and you must properly cite any and all collaboration or help you receive (except from course faculty and staff).

 Here are some other key points regarding homework: